boolean-uk/html-scientific-paper/README.md

 ## Extension
 - Create a second page and link to it
 - Use five elements not listed above!
-Use the MDN resource above to find new elements you've not yet used.
+Use [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML) to find new elements you've not yet used.